 I never count the hours I dedicate to design, printing or post-processing.
 But of the nine months that it has taken me to finish the DeLorean model 1/8 3D print, most of the time has been dedicated to designing it.
 It helped me value the amount of work behind each of these cool 3D printing projects.

-4. What inspired you to wire the DeLorean 3D print?
+4. What inspired you to wire the 3D printed DeLorean model?
 How many wires and lights did the time machine from Back to the Future require?

 My previous work was already a model with lighting.
 It really gives a lot of “life” to the 3D printed model.
 Therefore, in this case, the LEDs and also the sound could not be missing.

-The original DeLorean car from Back to the Future has a ton of lights.
+The original DeLorean Back to the Future car has a ton of lights.
 I’ve tried as much as possible to put all of them on.

-5. How long were the USB LED strips you used to light up the DeLorean 3D print?
+5. How long were the USB LED strips you used to light up the printed DeLorean 3D model?

 I already had several 1-meter USB strips with LEDs at home.
 I used warm white and cool white in the elements.